-CoinSpot is a cryptocurrency exchange from Australia.
-They are one of the leading Australian gateway companies into the cryptocurrency world, meaning that they allow the purchase of cryptocurrency with fiat currency.
+CoinSpot is a crypto exchange from Australia.
+They are one of the leading Australian gateway companies into the crypto world, meaning that they allow the purchase of crypto with fiat currency.
 The exchange was founded in Melbourne 2013.
 They are a member of ADCA – the Australian Digital Commerce Association.
 ADCA is not a regulatory authority, but the membership still shows some form of long term commitment to the adoption of blockchain technology.

 US-investors may not trade on this exchange.
 So if you are a US-investor and want to trade at CoinSpot, you’ll have to reconsider your choice of trading venue.
 Use our Exchange Finder here to find the right exchange for you.

 CoinSpot Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at CoinSpot: